Christheoreo/project-manager/README.md

 ## Can I contribute?
 Yes!
 I am keen to have this project used by many people who have the same struggles as myself.

-Open an issue and a PR to work off, and we can review and go from there!

 ## What's going on in here?
-So this project uses `go` for the API which uses mongodb as the database.
+So this project uses `go` for the API which uses postgres as the database.
 [Svelte](https://svelte.dev/) is the Front end framework I have chosen for the UI.

 ## About me
 I am a full time Lead Developer for 17 Oranges.
-I mainly work with NodeJS and PHP - however my GoLang skills are slowly getting on par with the rest.
+I mainly work with NodeJS and PHP - however my GoLang skills are slowly getting better

-I am keen to get this project going, but I care more for my mental health and will prioritize relaxing after a long day than cramming more development work in.

-### Functionality to come
-- Register
-- Login
-- Logout
-- Create a project

-### Current functionality